C-Marfil/book_exchange/README.md

 | Author_ID | INT (FK) |
 | Loan_ID | INT (FK)|

-**It will include the Reader, Genre and Author data of associated models.**
+**It will include the Reader, Genre and Author Model data of referenced entries.**

 </details>